-While intradermal nevus are benign moles, they resemble early basal cell carcinoma and malignant melanoma, which are types of skin cancer.
-If your mole is changes in size, shape, or color, there is a chance that it is not intradermal nevus, but skin cancer.
-In this case, you should seek medical care immediately.
-A dermatologist can perform excision biopsy to determine if the mole is malignant.
+While they are benign moles, they resemble early basal cell carcinoma and malignant melanoma, which are types of skin cancer.
+If your mole changes in size, shape, or color, you should get it checked out to rule out skin cancer.
+In this case, you should seek medical care immediately, where a dermatologist can perform excision biopsy to determine if the mole is malignant.

 Treatment for Intradermal Nevus

 No treatment is necessary in most cases.
-However, if clothing or shaving frequently irritates the mole, an intradermal nevus can be removed with surgery.
+However, if clothing or shaving frequently irritates the mole, can be removed with surgery.
 Dermal electrosurgical shave excision is also a good removal method, particularly because it has significantly better cosmetic results than excision biopsy.

 Patient.
 Intradermal and Compound Naevi.
 Available at: http://patient.info/doctor/intradermal-and-compound-naevi